BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

 ## Concepts and components of the project
+●	Tracing: Tracing is a method to understand the performance/correctness of deploying distributed applications.
+When an app makes a request, it will generate a unique request ID and we name it as ‘Traceing ID’.
+Tracing ID propagate through the system with the request.
+Every time the request calls a component of the system, an event labeled by request's tracing ID is triggered.
+If we collect all the events and sort them into different requests by tracing ID, we will see series of events like 'threads' belongs to different requests, from which we can understand apps' behavior.

+●	Open tracing: Since developers and engineers have started to trade in the old monolithic systems for today’s microservice architectures tasks that were easy before have become difficult.
+Modern day distributed tracing systems aim to address these issues but they do so using application level instrumentation using incompatible APIs.
+Open Tracing aims to address these issues using consistent, vendor neutral APIs for popular platforms.

+●	Distributed system: A distributed system is a network that consists of autonomous computers that are connected using a distribution middleware.
+They help in sharing different resources and capabilities to provide users with a single and integrated coherent network.
+The computers interact with each other in order to achieve a common goal.

+●	Kubernetes: Kubernetes is an orchestration system coordinating a highly available cluster of computers for deploying, scaling and managing containerized components of a distributed application in a datacenter.
+It makes these applications agnostic and isolated from other containers deployed on the same node e.g. machine.

 ●	Container: A container provides an isolated environment with a unique namespace in which an app can run with its environment.
 The environment satisfies a description of a set of resources required by an app.
 App can only use the resources defined in this namespace and doesn’t know what is outside its container.

-●	Kubernetes: Kubernetes is an orchestration system coordinating a highly available cluster of computers for deploying, scaling and managing containerized components of a distributed application in a datacenter.
-It makes these applications agnostic and isolated from other containers deployed on the same node e.g. machine.

 What Kubernetes does: